srph/react-confirm/readme.md

 - It doesn't assume markup, styling, or template.
 - It only provides the bare minimum so you could build your custom `confirm`.

+## How It Works
+This library uses the render props pattern.
+You can read more about it [here](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce).

 ## Installation
 ```bash
 npm install @srph/react-confirm --save